szager-chromium/rr/Zen.md

 Unloading the module with `rmmod zen_workaround` (as root) resets the workaround.

-The module currently doesn't preserve the workaround after resuming from suspend.
+[A previous version of the module](https://gist.github.com/glandium/01d54cefdb70561b5f6675e08f2990f2/6147e24ad62ba3b3023eabb6aedfd0bd592839da), limited to kernel versions < 5.7 and requiring `CONFIG_KALLSYMS_ALL` had no performance impact other than the workaround itself.
+That version of the module doesn't preserve the workaround after resuming from suspend.
 You'll have to unload and reload the module.

-[A previous version of the module](https://gist.github.com/glandium/01d54cefdb70561b5f6675e08f2990f2/6147e24ad62ba3b3023eabb6aedfd0bd592839da), limited to kernel versions < 5.7 and requiring `CONFIG_KALLSYMS_ALL` had no performance impact other than the workaround itself.

 ## Grub